-CFD is sometimes thought of only being Colored Pictures For Directors
+Myth #5: CFD is sometimes thought of only being colored pictures for management

-Computational Fluid Dynamics (CFD) software is used to solve three-dimensional heat transfer problems, since text-book heat transfer correlations are for simpler geometries and test cases than the complex topology of modern circuit cards.
+Computational Fluid Dynamics (CFD) software is used to solve three-dimensional heat transfer problems, since t extbook heat transfer correlations are for simpler geometries and test cases than the complex topology of modern circuit cards.
 Results are often presented using colored system performance charts that are readily outputted from CFD programs.
 The colored temperature plots tell a story of the temperature profiles, but are often perceived as being more important than the reporting of the estimated junction temperatures for the critical devices.